QianrenLi/wlsops-hack/README.md

     ```

 - build and install the python controller package
     > It is recommended to install the package globally which could be found by root user.
+If `master` module is built before, one may need to recompile the wheel by `sudo pip3 uninstall ./dist/*.whl`.
     ```bash
     cd wlsctrl
     python3 setup.py bdist_wheel